Introduction Taiwan / ROC

 Later in 1931 Japanese forces began invading the ROC, first advancing into the Manchurian provinces where a Japanese puppet regime called “Manchukuo” led by former Qing emperor Pu Yi was installed in 1932.
 An incident at the Marco Polo Bridge (Lugouqiao 蘆溝橋) in Beiping (as Beijing was called between 1928 and 1949) in 1937 was followed by a massive Japanese offensive into the Chinese heartland, and another Japanese puppet regime was installed in Nanjing under Wang Ching-wei in 1940 while the ROC government retreated to Chongqing.
 After Japan’s eventual defeat at the end of WWII, Taiwan—ceded to Japan by the Qing in the 1895 Treaty of Shimonoseki (maguan tiaoyue 馬關條約) marking the end of the First Chinese-Japanese War (jiawu zhanzheng 甲午戰爭, 1894–1895)—was returned to China’s territory in 1945 according to the agreements by the Allies.

 The same year civil war broke out on the mainland between forces led by the Chinese Communist Party (Zhongguo gongchandang 中國共產黨, abbrev.
 Zhonggong 中共 in Chinese and CCP in English) and troops loyal to the KMT.
+(An instructive animated sequence of historical maps—researched and produced by Yan Xishan 閻錫山—showing the progression of the Chinese Civil War since 1945 can be viewed on YouTube, please click on the image on the right.)
 The victorious Chinese Communists founded the People’s Republic of China (Zhonghua renmin gongheguo 中華人民共和國, abbrev.
 PRC) on the mainland on Oct.
 1, 1949 while the KMT-led ROC government retreated to Taiwan, along with more than a million refugees.
 Since 1955, the ROC has been in control only of the Taiwan area.
 (More information about Taiwan's specific history can be found here.)

 Directly after the termination of Japan's colonial period (Riju shidai 日據時代, also called Rizhi shiqi 日治時期) in Taiwan the ROC's new provincial administration arrived on the island, but soon tensions mounted with the local population, which was regarded as "hostile overseas Chinese" (diqiao 敵僑) by the government.
 Clashes triggered by the bloody 1947 "Incident of the 28th February" (ererba shijian 二二八事件/"2-28") in Taipei resulted in an islandwide violent uprising and a brutal crackdown carried out by hastily deployed government troops from the mainland.
 In response to the insurgency in Taiwan and civil war raging on the mainland, CKS imposed martial law over the ROC on May 20, 1947.
 The following period is often referred to as the "White Terror" (baise kongbu 白色恐怖) in Taiwan, during which any opposition activity was mercilessly suppressed by the regime, thousands of people were executed and even more were incarcerated as political prisoners.
 Members of the Japanese-educated elite were especially targeted, and mentioning 2-28 or advocating Taiwan independence could be enough to earn a death warrant from the authorities.